 Facets of Himself reflected in our differences

-Let us recognize our common ground
+But come, let us recognize our common ground

-And celebrate the ongoing work of The Master Artist
+And celebrate the ongoing work of the Master Artist

 We must be mindful that our method does not eclipse our cause.
 Christian, be careful not to cut off those Christ calls us to reach.
 The Bible admonishes us to speak the truth in love.